Jinstronda/scrapping-baguette/README.md

 Except it didn't work.
 Got 5 doctors, then empty HTML.
 Then 403 errors.
 The website's session management saw multiple concurrent detail requests from the same session and said "nope, you're a bot."

-Also, Python's GIL meant we weren't even getting real parallelism.
+Also, Python's GIL meant I wasn't even getting real parallelism.
 Threads were taking turns.
 No speedup, all the headache.

 **Attempt 2: Scrapy**
 "Use a real web scraping framework," they said.
 "It handles concurrency," they said.

-We rewrote everything in Scrapy.
+I rewrote everything in Scrapy.
 Proper cookiejar management, one jar per doctor.
 FormRequest for POST data.
 All the best practices.
 Took hours.

 Still got empty detail pages.
 The site wanted params in the URL, not in the POST body.
 Scrapy's architecture made this awkward.
-We could fix it, but why fight the framework?
+I could fix it, but why fight the framework?

 **Attempt 3: Just One Session**
 Fuck it.
 Back to basics.
 One process, one session, sequential scraping.
 No concurrency at all.